bjh21/mal/impls/apl/README.md

 Look up 'foo' in hm (assuming it's present):
 ↑((⊂'foo')≡¨hm[;1])/hm[;2]

+Functions are represented by a 3-column matrix whose contents are as yet undefined.

 Environments have to be mutable, so their data are held in global variables.
 In a variable (or function) an environment is represented by an array containing its name and the names of its outer